-The current plan, adopted in 2009, does not include an economic development element, although economic development objectives and policies are included into the Future Land Use element (e.g., Objective 1-3.2).
+The current plan does not include an economic development element, although economic development objectives and policies are included into the Future Land Use element (e.g., Objective 1-3.2).
 The Economic Development Department completed a strategic 3-year Economic Development Plan in 2011 which contains the city's economic development mission, goals and strategic objectives.
-These goals and objectives are in various stages of implementation, but were never integrated into the comprehensive plan.
+These goals and objectives are in various stages of implementation, but are part of a short-term strategy and were never integrated into the comprehensive plan.